The real cost of generative AI tokens in 2026: the full provider-by-provider comparison

 Google Gemini API

 Google is the clearest example of low model list prices living inside a large ecosystem.
-Gemini 2.5 Pro and Gemini 2.5 Flash-Lite are very competitive at the model layer.
-But Google also monetizes cache storage, search grounding, maps grounding, embeddings, multimodal outputs, and file-search economics separately.
+Gemini 2.5 Flash-Lite is still cheap at the model layer, while Gemini 3.1 Pro and Gemini 3.5 Flash are now the rows to watch higher up the stack.
+Google separately monetizes cache storage, grounding, embeddings, multimodal outputs, and file-search economics.
+Another important detail: Gemini output pricing explicitly includes thinking tokens, which makes direct output-token comparisons less clean.

 Google core text and reasoning models